mikecann/gatsby_mikecann.co.uk/content/posts/battletabs-ships-and-fleets-update/battletabs-ships-and-fleets-update.md

 # Tutorial

-Because the Ships and Fleets is now quite a bit more complex we also decided to take the time and build a proper tutorial into the game.
+Because the game is quite a bit more complex than before we decided to take the time and build a proper tutorial into the game.

 [![](./tutorial.png)](./tutorial.png)

-Previously we simply popped up a modal with a couple of short gif animations that gave you the general gist of how to play but we always knew that was a temporary measure.
+Previously we simply opened a modal with a couple of short gif animations that gave you the general gist of how to play.
+This was fine for an early prototype but we always knew that we should have something a little more fleshed out than that.

 The tutorial now guides you step by step through how to play the game.